 Remember, there’s no rush with dilation.

-As part of the Pain Free and Intimate Recipe, I’ve put together a detailed guide designed to take you through the process at the right pace, to avoid pain and finally break the cycle of pain!
+As part of the Pain Free and Intimate Recipe, I’ve put together a detailed online course designed to take you through the process at the right pace, to avoid pain and finally break the cycle of pain!

 Also, I’ve been sure to do my research thoroughly and objectively on which dilators would suit you best for your needs.
 You can read ALL my reviews of dilator sets here: